zssusan/Energy-security-under-clean-energy-transition-and-external-shocks/README.md

 This repository include three code files and one dataset:

-code file1: Access ESI across six countries: an R script corresponding to the section Dynamic changes of ESI across economies.
+code file1: Assess ESI across six countries: an R script corresponding to the section Dynamic changes of ESI across economies.

 code file2: Key drivers of ESI: a Python script corresponding to the section Key drivers of ESI variation.